By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Ever thought you wanted more out of life but could not describe what that better life would look like?
 Try using brainstorming methods to create a life plan for that better life.

 Brainstorming is an old technique and one that is not always used to best advantage.
 To use this technique effectively you need to do two things.
 When thinking about the questions below do not censor.
 Write down every idea you come up with no matter how crazy or impossible.
 Extreme ideas can be tamed down but boring ideas are hard to liven up.
 Do not think too long about any question, your first thought no matter how bizarre may well be just the idea you are looking for.

 Write down the answers to the following questions and then see what they all have in common.
 Answer each question as if everything was possible.
 Do not talk yourself out of anything.

 If you could do anything for a living what would you do?

 Lots of folks drift through life doing the jobs that come their way rather than finding their true passion and pursuing it.
-Career counselors will tell you that one good predictor of job successes is the fit between the person and the job.
+Career counselors will tell you that one good predictor of job success is the fit between the person and the job.
 Not every job is right for every person.

 Dream big, then do your homework.
 Generating a list of dream jobs should take you to the next step, researching those jobs.
 What would you need to do to land that job?
 What other related jobs exist.
 That first idea may lead you to possibilities you had never imagined.